catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/huang_2025/huang_2025_notes.md

 - TDT data for DLC sessions and/or DLC data for TDT sessions and/or new session(s) with both TDT and DLC
 - DLC video is named "Cam 2" while TDT video is named "Cam 1" is there a difference between these two cameras?
 - Need config.yaml for DLC
+- What do the values of labels correspond to?
+- Are there timestamps for these labels?
+- t_LM? t_NL? distance_in/out of the nest?